DeaglanBartlett/ESR/docs/source/README.rst

 given complexity and basis function set.

-We provide all required code and plotting routines to reproduce the results of the original ExhaustiveSR paper, which applies this method to a catalogue of cosmic chronometers and the Pantheon+ sample of supernovae to learn the Hubble rate as a function of redshift.
+We provide all required code and plotting routines to reproduce the results of the original ESR paper, which applies this method to a catalogue of cosmic chronometers and the Pantheon+ sample of supernovae to learn the Hubble rate as a function of redshift.
 The functions generated for this paper are publicly available